 ^{} Commissioner Elliott filed the following dissent: The Act presently enables the Commission to seek injunctive relief after

-- 3. Expeditious action will not result in undue harm or prejudice to the interests of other persons; and - 4.
-The public interest would be served by expeditious handling of the matter.

-(footnote continued) the administrative process has been completed and this is more than sufficient.
-(See 2 U.S.C. §437g(a)(6)(A)).
+3. Expeditious action will not result in undue harm or prejudice to the interests of other persons; and the administrative process has been completed and this is more than sufficient.
+(See 2 U.S.C. \$437g(a)(6)(A)).